You're Not Out of Shape. You're Under-Slept.

 The Leproult study: ten healthy young men, restricted to 5 hours of sleep per night for one week.
 Daytime testosterone dropped 10 to 15%.

 That is not "you are getting older."
-That is "you have been doing this to yourself."
+That is the cost of how you have been sleeping.
+And unlike your birthday, it runs in reverse.

 Why does my sleep get worse with age?